WIRB: History

+The FCC cancelled the station’s license on July 9, 2024.
+The station had filed to go silent in January, which had been followed by comments to the FCC that WIRB had been off the air for years and its facilities dismantled over a year earlier.

 Unrelated licenses

 This WIRB is unrelated to the WIRB formerly licensed to Enterprise that broadcast at 600 kHz from 1948 to 1988.
 That station changed its call letters to WLHQ on May 11, 1988, before going off the air for good.
 It was deleted from the FCC database on May 13, 1992.

 This radio station is also unrelated to the television station in Melbourne, Florida, that used the WIRB callsign from May 1, 1992, until February 13, 1998, when it became WOPX.